routine needed to run the notebook on Google Colab

 Multiscale ProblemΒΆ

-We begin by presenting the problem which also can be found in Section 2 of On the eigenvector bias of Fourier feature networks: From regression to solving multi-scale PDEs with physics-informed neural networks.
-The one-dimensional Poisson problem we aim to solve is mathematically written as:
+We begin by presenting the problem, which is also discussed in Section 2 of On the Eigenvector Bias of Fourier Feature Networks: From Regression to Solving Multi-Scale PDEs with Physics-Informed Neural Networks.
+The one-dimensional Poisson problem we aim to solve is mathematically defined as:

 class Poisson(SpatialProblem):